-The first layer is three inches of T&N Adaptive foam.
-The mattress is considered to be medium firm, and is rated as a 6 out of 10 on the firmness scale.
+The first layer is 3 inches of T&N Adaptive foam.
+The mattress is considered to be medium firm (6).
 This layer moderately conforms to the shape of the body.
 The ceramic gel beads help cushion pressure points and reduce tension.
 The T&N Original regulates temperature better than the average foam mattress.

-The support core of the Original mattress is seven inches of polyfoam.
+The support core of the Original mattress is 7 inches of polyfoam.
 This open-cell support foam encourages airflow throughout the mattress.
 It also provides even, consistent support for sleepers.